-The balances remaining in the foreign currency translation reserve from hedging relationships for which hedge accounting is no longer applied were ¥37,927 million and ¥37,813 million at March 31, 2022 and 2021, respectively.
+The balances remaining in the foreign currency translation reserve from hedging relationships for which hedge accounting is no longer applied were both \(\frac{4}{37}\),927 million at March 31, 2023 and 2022, respectively.

-Changes in the translating foreign operations reserve of ¥203,339 million and ¥96,205 million were offset by hedges of net investment in foreign operations for the fiscal years ended March 31, 2022 and 2021, respectively.
-There were no hedge ineffectiveness recognized in "Net trading income" for the fiscal years ended March 31, 2022 and 2021.
+Changes in the translating foreign operations reserve of ¥208,446 million and ¥203,339 million were offset by hedges of net investment in foreign operations for the fiscal years ended March 31, 2023 and 2022, respectively.
+There was no hedge ineffectiveness recognized in "Net trading income" for the fiscal years ended March 31, 2023 and 2022.